crypto-org-chain/chain-docs/docs/getting-started/enclave-architecture.md

 For this purpose, there needs to be an enclave that can unseal the previously stored transaction data, verify the client query and return the matching transactions.

 This process would again require establishing a secure connection channel between the client and the enclave (if it is remote) as in the transaction data bootstrapping – the difference is that it may only be one-side attested, as the client may not have access to the enclave architecture.

+For further details, please refer to this [documentation](../../plan.md#transaction-query-enclave-tqe-optional--for-client-infrastructure) on  **transaction query enclave**.

 ## Transaction creation